USDA Lifts PACA Reparation Sanctions on New Jersey Produce Business

 - by Lilian Diep

-WASHINGTON, DC - The U.S. Department of Agriculture (USDA) announced that Domanth Inc., doing business as Medoff Produce, satisfied a $9,990 reparation order issued under the Perishable Agricultural Commodities Act (PACA) involving unpaid produce transactions.
+WASHINGTON, DC - The U.S. Department of Agriculture (USDA) recently announced that New York Produce, Inc. satisfied a reparation order in the amount of $2,394 issued under the Perishable Agricultural Commodities Act (PACA) involving unpaid produce transactions.

 Direct from the USDA Agricultural Marketing Service:

-The New Brunswick, N.J., company can continue operating in the produce industry upon applying for and being issued a PACA license.
-Dominic R. Bellifemine was listed as the officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.
+The Secaucus, New Jersey, company has met its obligations and is now free to operate in the produce industry.
+Elio Valdivia was listed as a member of the business and may now be employed by or affiliated with any PACA licensee.

 The PACA Division, which is in the Fair Trade Practices Program in the Agricultural Marketing Service, regulates fair trading practices of produce businesses that are operating subject to PACA, including buyers, sellers, commission merchants, dealers, and brokers within the fruit and vegetable industry.